jperon/lyluatex/lyluatex.md

 Also notice that by default pages will be ragged-bottom, and LilyPond will not make any efforts to optimize page breaks.
-\cmd{betweenLilyPondSystem} (see below) can also be used when the space between systems seems too tight, for example using something like `\vfill`.
+\cmd{betweenLilyPondSystem} can be used when the space between systems seems too tight, for example using something like `\vfill`.

 \lyCmd{betweenLilyPondSystem}
-However, if a macro \cmd{betweenLilyPondSystem} is defined it will be expanded between each system.
+If a macro \cmd{betweenLilyPondSystem} is defined it will be expanded between each system.
 This macro is documented in [LilyPond documentation](http://lilypond.org/doc/v2.18/Documentation/usage/latex).
 It must accept one argument, which will be the